 This potential needs to be fully exploited through the development of knowledge products and effective policy advocacy.
-Further work is required to improve understanding and support policy and programmatic interventions in areas such as child marriage, maternal mortality from indirect causes, and the stagnating CPR, among other areas.
+Further work is required to improve understanding and support policy and programmatic interventions in areas such as child marriage, maternal mortality from indirect causes, and the stagnating CPR, among other areas and a focus on those most left behind.